jameson-w-taylor/ionic-cordova-swrve/README.md

 There is an outstanding [issue](https://github.com/Swrve/swrve-cordova-sdk/issues/16) on their github that describes the observed behavior.

 # Developer Setup
-This app is configured to use a sandbox Swrve account that was setup for Ionic to use for testing.
+This app was configured to use a sandbox Swrve account that was created for Ionic to use for testing.
 We have been using a personal Apple Developer account for certificate signing, which other developers obviously will not have access to.

 Because of this, you'll need to modify the `swrve.appId` and `swrve.apiKey` entries in `config.xml` to be appropriate for the Swrve account you will use to test Push Notifications.
+This account will require you to [generate and upload](https://docs.swrve.com/developer-documentation/integration-resources/manage-apns-keys-and-certificates/#Using_a_TLS_certificate_p12_file) a `.p12` certificate for Push Notifications to work.

 ## Installation
 ### Add iOS Platform